WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 No, that is currently not possible.
 The automatic coinjoin robot registers the coins, based on multiple factors.

+However it is possible to manually exclude specific coins from coinjoin, by using the [excludefromcoinjoin RPC](/using-wasabi/RPC.html#excludefromcoinjoin) or by manually adding the utxo (vout) to the PrisonedCoins.json file in the data folder.

 :::tip
 You can enable the [red coin isolation](/FAQ/FAQ-UseWasabi.md#what-does-the-red-coin-isolation-mean-in-the-coinjoin-settings) setting, in case you want to prevent possible input heuristics (from outside observers) of anonscore 1 coins into the same coinjoin round.
 :::